Jiahuic/jiahuic.github.io/_pages/about.md

 In addition, I am also interested in fast computing of fast multipole methods (FMM), Treecode, parallel computing, and GPU accelerated computing.

+For students, who are interested in my research, please feel free to contact me.

 <!-- Before the current position at Michigan State University,  -->
 <!-- I was a Ph.D. student at  -->